Hanamiyama Park 花見山公園

 From Tokyo, take the Tohoku Shinkansen to Fukushima Station.
 During cherry blossom season, a 15-minute bus ride will take you within walking distance of the park entrance.

-In 1959, the family decided to allow the public access to their land by creating a park.
-They named it Hanamiyama, or Flower Mountain.
+In 1959, the family created a park, which they named Hanamiyama, and opened it to the public.
 Since 1959, three generations have continued to look after Hanamiyama and enjoy its success.

-Visit the park to see a wide variety of blossoms, including cherry, plum, and forsythia.
+Visit the park to see a wide variety of blossoms, including cherry and plum trees, rapeseed blossoms, weeping forsythia, and lily magnolia.
 The park also has gorgeous displays of hydrangeas, golden-rayed lilies, and brightly colored azaleas.
-In addition, non-native trees and plants are scattered throughout the park.
+In addition, non-native trees and plants are also scattered throughout the park.

 Walking paths and scenery

-You can find information about walking paths or wheelchair accessibility by inquiring at the visitor booth.
+You can find information about walking paths and wheelchair accessibility by enquiring at the visitor booth.